mohalharbi/-N9340B-Spectrum-Analyzer/README.md

 # features:
-Connect to the spectrum analyzer using its IP address
+- Connect to the spectrum analyzer using its IP address

-Configure measurement parameters:
+- Configure measurement parameters:

-Start frequency
+  o Start frequency

-Stop frequency
+  o Stop frequency

-Frequency step size
+  o Frequency step size

-Input attenuation
+  o Input attenuation

-Perform frequency sweeps with the Start Sweep button
+- Perform frequency sweeps with the Start Sweep button

-Display readings on interactive plots embedded in the GUI
+- Display readings on interactive plots embedded in the GUI

 # libraries: